Museum is temporarily closed due to the

-The Seminole Historical Society was founded to highlight historic
+The Seminole Historical Society and Museum

 Seminole exists because of the dreams and actions of those who came before us.
 Did you know that in early 1860's individual settlers with names like Archer, Campbell, Cobb, Duhme, Grable, Meares, Moody, O'Quinn, Sartorius, Thevenet and Tyler were the pioneer settlers in the Seminole area?
 They were followed by more pioneers with names such as Johnson, Leach, Longley, Repetto, Thurston, and Whittle.

 These early settlers found tall pines suitable for building their homes, ample land to raise their cattle, and plentiful wildlife such as turkey, deer, quail to feed their families.